-Built in 2008, by C & G Boatworks, INC of Mobile, Alabama (hull #101) as the Capt.
+Built in 2008, by C and G Boatworks Incorporated of Mobile, Alabama (hull #101) as the Capt.
 Jimmy T. Moran for the Moran Towing Corporation of New Canaan, Connecticut.

 The tug was designed by Jensen Maritime Consultants of Seattle, Washington.
-The tug was originally designed for work in the Panama Canal however, that contract was never developed.
+Her design was was originally conceived for work in the Panama Canal however, that contract was never developed.

 The Moran Towing Corporation took an interest in the design, with the provision that an extra 8(ft) could be added for more engine room space.

-The tug is powered by two MTU 16V4000 diesel engines, with Lufkin MV1600S marine reduction gears at a ratio of 2:1 turning two Schottel SRP 1215 "z-drives" with 94(in) four bladed propellers for a rated at 5,100 horsepower.
+Powered by two, sixteen cylinder, MTU 16V4000 diesel engines.
+With, Lufkin MV1600S marine reduction gears at a ratio of 2:1.
+With two Schottel SRP 1215 z-drives.
+Outfitted with 94(in), four bladed propellers for a rated at 5,100 horsepower.